 Infant circumcision is one of the most common surgeries performed throughout the world.
 More than half of the men in the world are circumcised, and the far majority get circumcised as infants.
 The procedure that has been developed over the last few thousand years within the Jewish community is highly accurate and remarkbly fast, normally taking about 60 seconds.
-In sharp contrast, circumcision performed in hospital settings ranges from 5 minutes up to 30 minutes.
+In sharp contrast, circumcisions performed in hospital settings range from 5 minutes up to 30 minutes.

-separation of the foreskin from the glans using a thin instrument called a probe;
+Separation of the foreskin from the glans using a thin instrument called a probe.

-determining the amount of skin to excise and pulling the foreskin away from the glans with a hemostat;
+Determining the amount of skin to excise and pulling the foreskin away from the glans with a hemostat.

-applying a shield that ensures the safety of the glans;
+Applying a shield that ensures the safety of the glans.

-the excision of the foreskin;
+The excision of the foreskin.

-the glans will go through many color shades of light blues, light purples and reds.
+The glans will go through many color shades of light blues, light purples and reds.
 Every child goes through this and it is a normal part of the healing process.

-at the incision mark, the body produces what is called granulation tissue.
+At the incision mark, the body produces what is called granulation tissue.
 It has a yellowish-white color.
 This granulation tissue is how the body heals, and all infants experience this in the first few days after a circumcision.

 In regards to the amount of time it takes to heal, while the aftercare only takes a couple of days, it can take up to 4-6 weeks for all of the skin to return to normal skin color.
 If at any point beyond the first 10 days or so there is swelling or redness that is out of the ordinary, call Rabbi Karesh to ensure that the body is healing normally.